isb-cgc/readthedocs/docs/source/sections/data/APOLLO_about.rst

 About the Applied Proteogenomics Organizational Learning and Outcomes Data Set
 ---------------------------------------------------------------------

-The intial studies from project APOLLO1 are available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
+The intial studies from APOLLO are available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
 ISB-CGC has procured this data through the PDC API.
 This initial data is from lung cancer patients.

 Accessing the APOLLO Data in Google BigQuery
 ------------------------------------------------